 It’s easy to start a journey or brag about the next amazing thing you plan to do, but our true identity will show up when things get hard.
-Some choose the easy way out, some push through.
-Let me tell you how to stop bulls#!ting yourself and to never give up!
+Some choose the easy way out and quit, some push through.
+Let me tell you how to stop bulls#!ting yourself and never give up!

 My years in the army taught me a lot of things.
 One of the most powerful was developing my psychological discipline, my mental toughness.
 If you think about a commando-paratrooper, the image you have in your mind is probably a strong and muscular guy.